Ted's Math World A "Black Box" Challenge

 I have created a little game program to demonstrate the power of the Black Box.
 The player is asked to guess the square root of a random integer.
 The program displays the actual root, then compares it with a single-iteration estimate from the Black Box on Level-1, or with the Babylonian approximation on Level-2.
 The relative accuracy of a result is dependent upon the player's guess.
 It's a game for math nuts only.

-If you download the file, place it anywhere on your hard disk, and create a shortcut to it if you like.
-No other setup is required.
+Unzip the download and place Roots.exe anywhere on your hard disk; create a shortcut to it if you like.
+No other setup is required, and no other files will be created.

 Solution